open-metadata/OpenMetadata/openmetadata-docs/content/v1.5.x/deployment/ingestion/external/airflow.md

 ## Using the Docker Operator

+For this operator, we can use the `openmetadata/ingestion-base` image.
+This is useful to prepare DAGs without any installation required on the environment, although it needs for the host to have access to the Docker commands.

 ### Prerequisites

 Ensure the Airflow host can run Docker commands.
 For Docker Compose setups, map the Docker socket as follows: